On This Winter's Night

-On This Winter's Night is the fourth studio album and first Christmas album by American country music trio Lady A. It was released on October 22, 2012, by Capitol Records Nashville.
+On This Winter's Night is the fourth studio album and first Christmas album by American country music trio Lady Antebellum.
+It was released on October 22, 2012, by Capitol Records Nashville.
 The production on the album was handled by the group's longtime producer Paul Worley.
 This album includes the six tracks from their previous 2010 Christmas EP A Merry Little Christmas as noted below.

 A music video was produced for "A Holly Jolly Christmas".
-On October 26, 2020, the group announced the release of a deluxe edition with 4 new tracks under their new name of Lady A. The 4 bonus songs will be included on their 2nd Christmas album On This Winter's Night Vol. 2 and will be released September 26, 2025.
+On October 26, 2020, the group announced the release of a deluxe edition with four new tracks under their new name of Lady A.

 Commercial performance

 On This Winter's Night debuted at number nine on the US Billboard 200 chart, selling 25,000 copies in its first week.
 This became Lady Antebellum's fourth US top-ten debut.
 In its sixth week, the album returned to the top-ten, reaching a new peak at number eight selling 59,000 copies.
 On December 13, 2012, the album was certified gold by the Recording Industry Association of America (RIAA) for shipments of over 500,000 copies in the US.
 As of November 2017, the album has sold 648,500 copies in the United States.